Ground State H-Atom in Born-Infeld Theory: Conclusion and discussion

 In conclusion, we recall that our attempt was to show that one can always find a simulation for the functions whose closed forms are not known.
 This provides analytical approximations for the final results.
 Having such analytical solutions for physical systems always have some significant features consisting the application of the results for the similar systems.
-In particular we simulated the BIC's potential into a Morse-type potential to find an estimation for the Born's parameter.
-We have shown that in this approach, Born's parameter has a value between the original value proposed by Born and the value found by H. Carley et. al.
+In particular we simulated the Born-Infeld-Coulomb (BIC) potential into a Morse-type potential to find an estimation for the Born's parameter as well as the accurate ground state energy level.
+We have shown that in this approach, Born's parameter has a value between the original value proposed by Born and the value found by Carley and Kiessling.
+We must emphasize also that our Morse simulation is independent of the value of the Born parameter.
+It is interesting that a non-linear electrodynamics developed in 1930s by Born and Infeld can be simulated remarkably by a potential developed in 1920s by Morse which proved to be useful in $2-$atom molecules.
+With the difference that the subject now is the H-atom consisted of a fixed proton and a moving electron.
+From Table 1 it is seen that for $n=2$ and $n=3$ the Morse-fitting is inefficient.
+By invoking a different Born parameter for each excited state may overcome this discrepancy, however, our concern in this study is confined to the ground state.
+Further, since our approach is non-relativistic with zero angular momentum, consistency with the spectra obtained in Ref. \cite{8} should not be expected.
+Our ground state, however, is consistent with the Schr\"{o}dinger spectrum (with zero angular momentum) of Ref. \cite{8}, as it should.
+Morse-simulation of the Dirac equation in Born-Infeld electrodynamics may be considered as a separate future project.\ Finally we wish to remark that our interest in the Born-Infeld electrodynamics was aroused while searching for pure electrically charged, regular black holes in the Einstein-Born-Infeld theory \cite{9}.